 B) Refinance your mortgage to a lower rate than the reset rate

 E) Generate income from the property by renting out a room, a floor, or the entire property

 F) Generate more income from your job or a side-hustle to pay for higher payments if worse comes to worst

 G) Do nothing as the ARM resets to save time and potentially refinance fees

-The more uncertainty and fear there is in the market, the lower mortgage interest rates will go as investors seek the safety of US Treasury bonds.
+The more uncertainty and fear there is in the market, usually, the lower mortgage interest rates will go.
+Investors tend to seek the safety of US Treasury bonds.
 The lower interest rates go, the higher demand there is for real estate.
 The higher the demand there is for real estate, the more equity you will build as prices rise.

 Don't listen to mortgage officers who push a 30-year fixed mortgage on you for peace of mind purposes.
+You know why an adjustable-rate mortgage is better.
 You should actually have less peace of mind knowing that you're paying a higher interest rate than you need to.

 Have an ARM that closely matches your duration of homeownership.
-It should make you feel great knowing that you're paying the lowest interest rate possible to own an asset that provides utility and will likely appreciate over time.
+It should make you feel great knowing that you're paying the lowest interest rate possible to own an asset that provides utility.
+Over time, your home will likely appreciate as well.